HadHanns/HadHanns/README.md

 🚀 **My current Projects**
 - **[Tracklet]:** A notetaking app that is simple and has a chart view.
 - **[3D-Portofolio]:** This portfolio features 3D works that combine detail, technical expertise in models, animation and digital visualization.
-- **[Keruh | Platform for Mental Health]: An AI-powered platform focused on mental health awareness and support, providing personalized insights, resources, and a safe environment for users to explore and manage their mental well-being.
-Using advanced AI, Keruh offers tools like mental health tips, and interactive resources to promote understanding, self-care, and emotional resilience.** .
+- **[Keruh | Platform for Mental Health]:** An AI-powered platform focused on mental health awareness and support, providing personalized insights, resources, and a safe environment for users to explore and manage their mental well-being.
+Using advanced AI, Keruh offers tools like mental health tips, and interactive resources to promote understanding, self-care, and emotional resilience.

 > ⓘ **Note**